kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Picture-in-Picture-iOS.md

 This article describes how to use the iOS plugin for the PIP feature.

-## How to Enable Background Modes
+## Enabling Background Modes

-You can enable support for 'Audio, AirPlay and Picture in Picture' from the Background modes section of the Capabilities tab in your Xcode project.
+To enable support for Audio, AirPlay and Picture-in-Picture (PIP):

+Use the Background modes section of the Capabilities tab in your Xcode project.

 ![](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/Art/4_enablebackgroundmodes_2x.png)

-## How to Attach the 'pipBtn' Plugin to your `Config` Instance
+## Attaching the 'pipBtn' Plugin to your `Config` Instance

 To attach the 'pipBtn' plugin to your `Config` instance:
 ```objective_c
 [config addConfigKey:@"pipBtn.plugin" withValue:@"true"];
 ```

-**Note:** This feature is available from [Kaltura Player version 2.38](https://github.com/kaltura/mwEmbed/releases) and later.
+> Note: This feature is available from [Kaltura Player version 2.38](https://github.com/kaltura/mwEmbed/releases) and later.